 After an arrest for DUI, the BMV often imposes an Ohio Administrative License Suspension.
-And obviously, one of the most important issues and immediate need for anyone arrested for DUI is to obtain driving privileges for work, school, and medical appointments… and that’s where a skilled attorney can help.
+And obviously, one of the most important issues and immediate need for anyone arrested for DUI is to obtain driving privileges for work, school, and medical appointments… and that’s where a skilled attorney can help with your Drivers License Suspensions.

 The law allows the court to grant what are called “limited driving privileges” while the DUI case is pending.
 Limited driving privileges are also available in the event there is a DUI conviction.
 If there is a conviction, the court is required to impose a driving suspension.